bmkramer/scihub_netherlands/README.md

 This script uses as input a csv file with a list of doi's in a column labeled "DOI" The output is a dataframe (written to a csv file) with for each DOI, the following information from the Dissemin API:
   - original DOI that was used as input
-  - classification = self-archiving policy of the publisher: "OA" (available from the publisher), "OK" (some version can be shared), "UNK" (unknown/unclear sharing policy), "NOK" (restrictive sharing policy).
+  - classification = self-archiving policy of the publisher:
+    - "OA" (available from the publisher)
+    - "OK" (some version can be shared)
+    - "UNK" (unknown/unclear sharing policy)
+    - "NOK" (restrictive sharing policy).
   - publisher
   - journal title
   - issn